Vehicle registration plates of Ukraine: Previous series

-Region identifiers
+Old region identifiers

 Current 2015 plates

 Current plates include a two-letter regional prefix followed by 4 digits then a two-letter serial suffix.

 The international vehicle registration code UA is situated in the national-flag-colored band, which also includes the coat of arms, all on the left-hand side of the plate.

 The size for the single line license plate is 520 mm by 112 mm.

-Two-line optimized by size license plate must be shaped to fit to montage place and could have length 220-400 mm and height 110-320 mm.
+Two-line optimized by size license plate must be shaped to fit to montage place and could have length 220–400 mm and height 110–320 mm.

 The size for three-line motorcycle license plates are 220 mm by 174 mm.

 The size for the two-line scooter license plate is 140 mm by 114 mm.

 Issuing of regular plates is done in Latin alphabet order (AA, AB, AC, AE, AH, AI, AK, AM, AO, AP, AT, AX, BA, BB...).

 License plates for trailers look like a regular plate but with a suffix with leading "X" and these are issued in reverse order (XX, XT, XP, XO...).

 License plate codes

 Vanity plates

-According to a 2007 decree, 2004 standard regular plates for private automobiles with triple leading zero combinations or combinations with all identical digits (except prohibited quadruple zero) are recognized as cherished and officially cost from 7,500 to 20,000 UAH (approx. 240 to 640 €).
+According to a 2007 decree, 2004 standard regular plates for private automobiles with triple leading zero combinations or combinations with all identical digits (except prohibited quadruple zero) are recognized as cherished and officially cost from ₴7,500 to ₴20,000 (approx. 240 to 640 €).
 Plate owner can choose any yet not assigned suffix within a region of vehicle registration.
 All other combinations are officially recognized as an ordinary, but virtually known that some of so-called "pretty" combinations were purchased.

 Recognition / collisions

 By the order of characters current plates completely repeat current Bulgarian and former, but still valid, Spanish systems.
 Because of this some plates may not be quickly recognized by nationality.
-This applies to the four regions of Spain with prefixes BA, BI, CA, IB; and mostly to the five regions of Bulgaria with prefixes BT, BH, CA, CB (Sofia again), CH, KH.
+This applies to the four provinces of Spain with prefixes BA (Badajoz), BI (Biscay), CA (Cádiz), and IB (Balearic Islands); and to the five oblasts of Bulgaria with prefixes BT (Veliko Tarnovo), BH (Vidin), CA and CB (Sofia), CH (Sliven), and KH (Kyustendil).

-Macedonia also has BT (Bitola) and the same format (BT-9999-XX).

 Former Albania registration system had BC, BC-9999-XX.